 CTAs are indispensable inbound marketing tools when it comes to getting visitors to act.
 This secret weapon plays a big role in boosting traffic, conversions, leads, and revenue.

-Yet, it’s one of the most underrated tactics used by B2B marketers.
+Yet, it’s one of the most underrated tactics used by small business marketers.
 In fact, research shows that 70% of B2B small business websites fail to display a clear CTA, causing them to lose out on critical conversion opportunities.

 A clear, concise, and compelling CTA is a must to persuade visitors to consume your content and take action.